Pass the Pymetrics Online Games Assessment with our Tips!

-Pymetrics Online Games Assessment is a new form for large companies (for example BCG, Bain or PwC) to assess and filter their candidates.
-It includes game based elements in order to test specific personality traits or skills.
+Pymetrics Online Games Assessment (2023) is a new form for large companies (for example BCG, Bain, or Roland Berger) to assess and filter their candidates.
+It includes game-based elements to test specific personality traits or skills.
 The following article will give you an overview on the background of this type of assessment and how to prepare for the test.

-The Boston Consulting Group, Bain & Company, PwC, McDonald's, Cisco, Coca-cola, and Kantar have all introduced a games element to their application process in the last couple of years and it is a trend expected to continue.
+The Boston Consulting Group, Bain & Company, PwC, McDonald's, Cisco, Coca-Cola, and Kantar have all introduced a game element to their application process in the last couple of years and it is a trend expected to continue.

 Pymetrics provide talent screening products to hiring companies including online assessments and interview technology products.
-They are a US based firm founded in 2013 by two Harvard & MIT trained PhDs that recognized the potential of combining neuroscience with machine learning to recognise high performing candidates from a games based assessment.
+They are a US-based firm founded in 2013 by two Harvard & MIT-trained PhDs that recognized the potential of combining neuroscience with machine learning to recognize high-performing candidates from a games-based assessment.

 They work with some of the world’s largest employers to develop fair, unbiased games to assess candidate personality traits in order for them to filter their pool of applicants to a manageable number.